 Kullu Valley provides excellent avenues as well as facilities for adventure sports.
 The valley has some of the best sites for skiing (at Solang), para-gliding, mountaineering, white-water rafting, trekking, biking, etc. Kullu Valley is also renowned for its traditional handicrafts.
 Kullu shawls and caps are admired for their rich coloured patterns.

-Parvati Valley Manikaran, the well-known hot springs are just 45 km from Kulu town.
+Parvati Valley Manikaran, the well-known hot springs is just 45 km from Kulu town.
 Local legend goes that while Goddess Parvati (consort of Lord Shiva) bathed in the river, Naga the serpent god, stole her earrings (Manikaran).
 At Siva’s command, he angrily blew them back from the underground causing a spring to flow.
 Manikaran is supposed to be the hottest spring in the world.
 The road from Kullu to Manali is flanked by lofty mountains and wide forests.
 On this road is Katrain, famous for its fruit orchards and its trout hatchery.
 Across the river is a small town Naggar, which has been made famous by the late Russian painter, Nicholas Roerich, whose gallery can be seen there.
 Jagatsukh, the biggest village of the district on the Naggar-Manali road, is popular for its annual Chacholi Yatra.
 The Urusvati FolkArt Museum at Naggar has an excellent collection of Russian and Indian folk arts, costumes, carved slabs and beautiful oil paintings.

 The best time to visit the Kullu Valley is October.
 There is a wide variety of accommodation to choose from.
 The Tourism Department offers log huts and independent cottages.